khwerhahn/cardano/README.md

 # Cardano

-This is work in progress.
+This is work in progress (under heavy construction).
 Please feel free to participate.

 ## Goal:
 Build a setup of containers for all flavours (k8s, docker swarm, docker....) so that you can host and build it where every you want.